* Several Arab states cut ties with Qatar

 * OPEC exports remain high despite production cuts

-* U.S. rig count the most since April 2015 (Adds gasoline price move, Libya news, updates prices)
+* U.S. rig count the most since April 2015 (Adds comments, latest news, updates prices, changes dateline to NEW YORK, previous LONDON)

 NEW YORK, June 5 (Reuters) - Oil prices fell about 1 percent on Monday on concerns that the cutting of ties with Qatar by top crude exporter Saudi Arabia and other Arab states could hamper a global deal to reduce oil production.